9812u49823juhre/Great/Home.md

  * [LIVE](http://duckduckgo.com/?q=guid) : GUID generator
  * Javascript character codes
  * More [easter eggs](https://duckduckgo.com/?q=answer+to+the+ultimate+question+of+life+the+universe+and+everything)
- * Parsing crontab formats and explaining how they get called in a human readable manner :)
+ * BEING WORKED ON Parsing crontab formats and explaining how they get called in a human readable manner :)
  * A cheat sheet for all the goodies!
  * Joke/Sad/Funny -- random joke
  * Fun -- random fun thing (flash game?)